Good Academic Standing

 - to require the student refrain from or limit employment while enrolled as a student on a full-time basis.

 Any student who fails to abide by any condition imposed by the Designated Academic Advisor or the Associate Dean for Students may receive administrative sanctions upon the recommendation of the Associate Dean for Students and the faculty, such as administrative withdrawal from classes, ineligibility to take replacement classes, or other penalties up to and including dismissal from law school.
-The special advising and monitoring period under this subsection will end when the student earns a cumulative 2.50 G.P.A.
+The special advising and monitoring period under this subsection will end when the student moves out of the Fourth Quartile in class rank.

 (c) Designated Academic Advisor: The Dean shall appoint the Designated Academic Advisor.
 The Designated Academic Advisor shall prepare and submit an evaluative report to the Academic Dean at the end of each Spring semester regarding student progress related to subsection (b) above.
 Participating students’ confidentiality shall be observed in accordance with federal law.